digital-skills-for-researchers/coursebook/modules/project-management/index.md

 Upon completion of this module you should be able to:

 - a.
-Identify the key differences between Agile and Waterfall methodologies
+Describe the key ways Agile differs from other project management styles
 - b.
-Describe the roles of Scrum, Agile and Kanban in project management
+Identify and explain the four key values of Agile
 - c.
-Organise and document an Agile team and their respective roles
+Identify and explain the purpose of each step of the Scrum process
 - d.
-Document a research project including its deliverables and milestones
+Organise and document an Agile Scrum project in the form of a Team Charter
 - e.
-Use Kanban to manage and track the progress of a project
+Manage project workflow using a Scrum task board with user stories and sub-tasks
 - f.
-Confidently participate in sprint planning, review and retrospective meetings {:.learning-outcomes}
+Confidently participate in all aspects of the Scrum process in a team setting {:.learning-outcomes}